sailro/EscapeFromTarkov-Trainer/README.md

 - Wallhack (you'll see players / bots / bosses with distinct colors through walls).
 - Exfiltration points (green for available points, yellow for others).
 - No recoil (off by default).
-- Locations for taking/placing quest items (off by default).
-Only items related to your started quests are displayed.
 - Hidden stashes like buried barrels or ground caches (off by default).
 - Ability to list all lootable items and to track any item by name (even in containers).
 - Unlimited stamina (off by default).